coderefinery/social-coding/content/software-licensing.md

 * **Linking Boundaries & License Selection (Legal Nuance)**:
   * **Why GPL forces copyleft**: Linking against a standard `GPL-3.0` library extends copyleft to your entire project.
 Your repository must adopt a compatible copyleft license (`GPL-3.0` or `EUPL-1.2`, which explicitly lists GPL-3.0 in its compatibility appendix).
-  * **Why LGPL or EUPL-1.2 libraries allow permissive licenses**: If the external library were licensed under `LGPL` (which has an explicit linking exemption) or `EUPL-1.2` (where linking across APIs under EU software law does not create a derivative work), copyleft would **not** extend to your application.
-In those cases, your own project could stay **permissively licensed** (e.g., MIT, Apache-2.0, BSD).
-Standard `GPL` is the key exception that forces your overall application to become copyleft.
+  * **Why LGPL or EUPL-1.2 libraries allow permissive licenses**: If the external library is licensed under `LGPL` (which includes an explicit linking exception) or `EUPL-1.2` (where European Commission guidance takes the position that dynamically linking an EUPL work through its API does not by itself create a derivative work), copyleft does not extend to your application.
+In these dynamic linking scenarios, your own project can stay **permissively licensed** (e.g., MIT, Apache-2.0, BSD).
+However, note that this EUPL stance reflects Commission guidance rather than settled CJEU case law, and static linking or direct code incorporation continues to trigger EUPL copyleft obligations.

 * **Downstream Obligations**: Downstream users who receive or run your application must receive full access to your source code under `GPL-3.0` (or `EUPL-1.2`), along with all upstream copyright notices and build scripts required to recompile the project.

 * **Allowed Inbound Code & Dependencies**: Your project can import or include other **permissively licensed** packages (MIT, BSD, Apache-2.0) and public domain waivers (CC0).
 However, all code linked together in the final executable or runtime environment must satisfy GPL compatibility.